ismerrn/ismerrn/README.md

 Hi!
 I'm María ***(she/her)***.

-I'm user experience designer (UX/UI) and game producer.
-Also I'm an accessibility, inclusion and diversity advocate.
+I'm UX/UI designer and UX researcher (specialized in video games).
+Also accessibility, inclusion and diversity advocate.